An attorney represents you and your interests, and the relationship is governed by ethical rules explained here.

 The attorney-client privilege protects confidential information learned by an attorney during client representation.
-The work-product doctrine protects the thoughts and materials prepared, and communications made, when lawyers and clients think litigation is possible.
-This article explains the basics of both protections, and seeks to teach clients how to avoid common pitfalls.
+The work-product doctrine protects the thoughts and materials prepared, and communications made when lawyers and clients think litigation is possible.
+This article explains the basics of both protections and seeks to teach clients how to avoid common pitfalls.

 The purpose of the attorney-client privilege is to encourage free discussion between a lawyer and client.

-If lawyers and clients cannot talk to each other, the lawyer will not be fully informed and the client cannot get the full benefit of the legal system.
+If lawyers and clients cannot talk to each other, the lawyer will not be fully informed, and the client cannot get the full benefit of the legal system.
 The privilege also helps clients feel comfortable seeking early legal assistance.

 Communicating confidential information to a lawyer’s legal assistant, for example, is likely still privileged.
 Also, a formal attorney-client relationship is not always required.
 The protection extends to potential clients who consult a lawyer to potentially hire that lawyer for legal work, even if the lawyer is not ultimately hired.

 The privilege belongs to the client.
 Unless an exception applies, the client may refuse to disclose the information in a court proceeding and may prevent the lawyer from doing so.
 Exceptions include communications relating to the death of a client or disputes between the lawyer and client, among others.
 Clients should be very hesitant to reveal privileged information and should almost always consult an attorney before doing so.

-- The Work-Product Doctrine
+- The Work Product Doctrine

 - How the Attorney-Client Privilege and the Work-Product doctrine are different